-COMING APRIL 2026
+COMING APRIL 21

-one of the most important books Americans
+“Compelling and beautifully written, this is one of the most important books Americans could read,”

-— Cara Hoffman, author of Running, Be Safe, I Love You and So Much Pretty
+Running, Be Safe, I Love You and So Much Pretty

 In The Soldier’s House, Helen Benedict tells the story of an Iraq War veteran who saves the lives of his assassinated Iraqi interpreter’s widow, child, and mother by bringing them to his upstate New York home.
 For the soldier, this is a way of making amends, but the widow finds being rescued by the enemy both humiliating and compromising.
 This is a compassionate tale that examines whether redemption and forgiveness are even possible in the wake of war.
 In light of the increasing displacement of people all over the world, The Soldier’s House is particularly timely and poignant.